What is a Motorcycle Bill of Sale

 Step 1 – Prep It

-Give the motorcycle a thorough clean.
-Check for scuffs, damage, dry rot, missing parts, and anything else that may need to be replaced prior to listing the bike.
+Prior to listing the motorcycle, give it a thorough clean and check for scuffs, damage, dry rot, and missing parts.
 Write down any and all issues that will not be fixed so they can be included in the listing as a disclaimer to potential buyers.

 Common post-winter issues:

-If one is selling a bike after it’s been sitting for several months or longer, the areas that may need attention are:
+When selling a bike that has been sitting for several months or longer, some areas may require extra attention:

 - Chain – A rusty chain should be replaced if it’s deeper than surface rust.
 Otherwise, slightly rusty or dirty chains should be cleaned and lubricated.